 Cowboy Dictionary - Letter W

-In the photo to the right you can see this cow's udder (or "bag") is enlarged with milk.
+Below: In this photo you can see this cow's udder (or "bag") is enlarged with milk.
 She gave birth to the calf standing next to her about two months before the photo was taken.

 Whole Head - In team roping and some other competitive roping events, a whole head is one of three legal head catches.
 A whole head is sometimes called "around the neck."